-The Mastersizer 2000 laser diffraction particle size analyzer from Malvern Instruments is one of the first instruments applied by scientists when assessing the respiratory health hazard of volcanic ash.
+The Mastersizer 2000 laser diffraction particle size analyzer from Malvern Panalytical is one of the first instruments applied by scientists when assessing the respiratory health hazard of volcanic ash.
 Dr Claire Horwell, Director of the International Volcanic Health Hazard Network, receives volcanic ash samples from all over the world at her lab at Durham University, UK.

 Working within the Institute of Hazard Risk and Resilience, Dr Horwell's remit is to provide rapid advice as to the likely health hazard of ash from particular volcanoes to support agencies working at the site of the eruption.
 Clearly the events of this year with the eruption of Eyjafjallajökull in Iceland and the effect on air travel have heightened awareness internationally of this work.